Worried About Climate Change? Move to These Cities

 Cross-country moves create a significant impact on your carbon footprint.
 Any move involves two of the biggest emissions generators: transportation and waste disposal.
 Here’s how to plan an eco-friendly move:

 - Reduce, reuse, recycle: Sell or donate unwanted items and reduce disposable belongings.

 - Community source: Instead of buying new moving supplies, do friends and neighbors a favor by taking their used boxes and packing material.
 You can save a lot of money and help the environment by acquiring used moving boxes.

 - Skip cardboard moving boxes: Moving companies now rent plastic moving bins as a disposable box alternative.

-- Fuel efficient moving: Use a portable storage company or shared freight trailers to reduce carbon emissions.
+- Fuel efficient moving: Instead of renting a moving truck, consider using a portable storage company or a freight moving company to reduce carbon emissions.

 The world is changing, and we can’t hide from it- even in rural places.
 Consider moving somewhere your tax dollars will go toward supporting programs to fight and prevent climate change.
 In turn, you’ll be living in a safer community and be doing your part to help mother nature heal.

 We analyzed data from the Census Bureau, as well as climate change and disaster preparedness data from the Notre Dame Global Adaptation Initiative, eoMAC Wildland Fire Support and Arcadis Sustainable Cities Water Index for the core metrics used in this article.